Extended Clinical Placement Program

 The students will be regarded as part of the practice team and will spend time with all members of the practice, the doctors (including the registrar), the nurses, the allied health professionals and the practice managers.
 The practice managers provide insight into the business side of running a medical practice and hence the interface with our country’s health system.

 The students have shared learning sessions at the BDUDRH, and spend the balance of their ten weekly sessions at Broken Hill Base Hospital.
 Their hospital experience will include general medicine, general surgery, some surgical subspecialties and geriatrics.
-The students also spend four weeks in the outlying towns of either Menindee or Wilcannia during which time they will have the opportunity to fly out to some of the remote clinics with the Royal Flying Doctor Service (RFDS).
+The students also spend four weeks in the outlying towns of either Menindee or Wilcannia, Bourke and Cobar experiencing remote medical practice.
+Extended placement students will have the opportunity to fly-out experiences to remote sites.
 The program is flexible such that if a patient presents in general practice needing urgent surgery, the student may be able to accompany the patient to theatre, observing, or assisting the surgeon, and follow the patient up post-surgery.

 In addition to the core curriculum and assessment requirements that the students will have to meet, the Broken Hill experience will offer a number of areas which will value-add to the student experience.
 These include: